kuzudb/kuzu-docs/src/content/docs/rdf-graphs/rdfgraphs-repo.md

 ---
-title: Preloaded RDFGraphs
+title: Preloaded RDF databases
 ---

-To make getting started with RDF graphs simpler, we've uploaded ready-made databases for a few examples of popular RDF datasets that have already been imported to Kùzu.
+To help users get started with RDFGraphs, we've uploaded ready-made databases for a few examples of popular RDF datasets that have already been imported to Kùzu.
 You can download these databases without any additional setup and start querying them in Cypher with Kùzu.